jaredririe/backendology/drafts/microservices-huge-mistake.md

 # Microservices: Are We Making a Huge Mistake?

 There is a clear trend in the software industry moving away from large, monolithic systems to fine-grained services in the form of "microservices."
 While compelling, microservices introduce their own set of challenges and fallacies.
-This post considers the benefits and drawbacks of a microservices architecture (MSA).
+This post considers the benefits and drawbacks of a microservices architecture (MSA) and contemplates the question: are we making a huge mistake in adopting this kind of architecture?

 ## Relationship to "distributed systems"

 First, let's clear up some terminology that you may find confusing.
 A distributed system is a general term which refers to a network of independent computers that form a coherent system.
-A microservices architecture, on the other hand, is a software development technique for building software systems that run on a distributed system.
+A microservices architecture, on the other hand, is a software development technique for building software systems that _run on a distributed system_.
 This kind of architecture encourages fine-grained services with lightweight, easy-to-use communication protocols like HTTP/S and RPC.

 Building a microservices architecture implies utilizing a distributed system[^3].
 This is *not* an implication to be taken lightly.
 The foundation of a distributed system has several key fallacies that must be understood in order to build a reliable system!